top of page

 Some technologies such as anaerobic digestion, pyrolysis, and gasification are better suited for homogeneous waste types after removing non-combustibles, recyclables and inert materials from the waste stream [SD, 2022].

-Compared to incineration, pyrolysis, the most efficient technique for the conversion of biomass-based waste in manufacturing renewable fuels & chemicals, is an alternative solution referred to as non-pollutant technology.
+Compared to incineration, pyrolysis, the most efficient technique for the conversion of biomass-based waste in manufacturing renewable fuels & chemicals, is an alternative solution referred to as non-pollutant tech.
+In general, pyrolysis of organic substances produces volatile products and leaves char, a carbon-rich solid residue.
 Pyrolysis process is a viable option for a highly organized waste system [ICLEI, 2021].

 Figure 1: Refused derived fuel (RDF)